 ARE GIRLS HOT IN SALTA?: 7.75/10.

 This isn't Cordoba or Rosario.
 The girls here don't quite match the stereotype of the flawless goddesses you've come to expect from the reports given by other travellers.
 They are still, however, very cute and loveable.
 Ultimately, the girls here are of the same genetic makeup of most other cities in Argentina, which means many will have white skin, dark hair and any colour of eyes.
 But, as I said before, they're not as pretty as the girls you'll encounter in bigger cities.
 Compared to many other Latin American cities however, Salta ranks high.

 If you want to meet women in Argentina, you will need to speak some Spanish.
-The Pickup Spanish Program is the only course of its kind, designed specifically to teach you Spanish for meeting Latinas in Latin America.
+PickUp Spanish is the best resource of its kind, designed specifically for teaching you the Spanish you'll need to meet girls from Latin America.

 GROCERIES: Milk (1L)= $1.10 Loaf of Bread= $1.00 Eggs= $2.30 Water (1.5L)= $1.25 Cigarettes= $2.00

 JOB OPPORTUNITIES: Not really.
 The city isn't quite big enough to have a demand for English teachers, or foreign workers of any kind.

 NOTES: A very charming city.
 This would be a fabulous place to live if mid-sized, quiet towns with a bit of a nightlife scene and culture are your thing.
 It vaguely reminded me of Guanajuato, Mexico in terms of it's climate and cultural offerings.
 Basically, it's a city that you either pass through quickly en route to another destination, or stay in for a long period of time.
 A man could certainly do worse than Salta though.
 It's cheap, the food is good, the women are cute and the people are hospitable.

 Want More Information About Latin America?
 Check Out My City Guides